 Sometimes, I wish I could slow time down just a little bit.
 This month is flying by at warp speed and I just want to stop it for a little bit so that I can sit back and enjoy May.
 But time has other ideas, and we are just along for the ride.
-Pretty soon, school will let out and it will be summer vacay for kids everywhere (Psst!
-Check out my guest post at Momversation on keeping kids of all ages occupied this summer).
+Pretty soon, school will let out and it will be summer vacay for kids everywhere.

 Summer is a lovely time.
 It really is almost like everything slows down ever so slightly.
 We find ourselves outside more, basking in the sunlight and tending to the property.
 Weekends are spent strolling through farmer’s markets and picking strawberries and blueberries at pick-your-own farms.
 There are lazy days by the pool or on the beach and strolls near dusk.